HomeMy WebLinkAbout1993-06-BOS-min SELECTMEN'S MEETING

 ment had no jurisdiction in this matter.

-Can the issue of the dispatch system, Mr. white noted that
+On the issue of the dispatch system, Mr. White noted that

 accepted as part of the public safety team; and must be included in